jswessler/upwards/README.md

 - Slightly reduced width of floor collision (to not interfere with the wall collision)
 - Cleaned up wall riding physics, extended right-side hitbox to better align with animiations
 - Removed extraneous dive behavior
-- Half/Quarter Blue hearts now heal properly
+- Half/Quarter Blue hearts now apply properly

 id145.3
-- Made spawnpoints work properly
+- Made spawnpoints work no matter where they are in the map

 id145.2
 - Made floor collision cover more of your body, which should eliminate getting stuck halfway in walls